ihmeuw-msca/OneMod/docs/user_guide/core_concepts.rst

 --------
 The :py:class:`~onemod.pipeline.Pipeline` class contains all of your stages and their dependencies.
-After building a pipeline instance, you can evaluate all stages or a subset by calling pipeline methods :py:meth:`~onemod.pipeline.Pipeline.run`, :py:meth:`~onemod.pipeline.Pipeline.fit`, or :py:meth:`~onemod.pipeline.Pipeline.predict`.
+After building a pipeline instance, you can evaluate all stages or a subset of stages by calling pipeline methods :py:meth:`~onemod.pipeline.Pipeline.run`, :py:meth:`~onemod.pipeline.Pipeline.fit`, or :py:meth:`~onemod.pipeline.Pipeline.predict`.
 Pipeline methods can be called via the command line (see :py:func:`~onemod.main.evaluate`) or